Celtis australis: Distribution and habitat

+The tree was introduced to England in 1796.

+Ecology

+The drupes are extremely popular with birds and other wildlife.

+Uses

+Trade names for the species include nettle wood and brimji.
 It is often planted as an ornamental as it is long-living and resistant to air pollution.

-The fruit of this tree is sweet and edible, and can be eaten raw or cooked.
+The fruit is sweet and edible raw or cooked.
 The leaves and fruit are astringent, lenitive, and stomachic.
-Decoction of both leaves and fruit is used in the treatment of amenorrhoea, heavy menstrual and inter-menstrual bleeding, and colic.
+A decoction of both the leaves and fruit is used in the treatment of amenorrhoea, heavy menstrual and inter-menstrual bleeding, and colic.
 The decoction can also be used to astringe the mucous membranes in the treatment of diarrhea, dysentery, and peptic ulcers.
 A yellow dye is obtained from the bark.

 The wood is very tough, pliable, durable, and widely used by turners; the flexible, thin shoots are used as walking sticks.